Somewhere Down the Crazy River: Background

 When one of the producers, Daniel Lanois, was asked about the inspiration for "Somewhere Down the Crazy River", he said that the song was "kind of like a guy with a deep voice telling you about steaming nights in Arkansas".
 He went on to say that Robertson was describing his experiences of hanging out in his old neighbourhood of Arkansas with Levon Helm (fellow The Band member) during hot nights in which they were "fishing with dynamite" and had asked a local for directions to "somewhere down the crazy river".

 In terms of composition, the song features a "sweet and wonderful" chord sequence on the Suzuki Omnichord, which had been introduced to Lanois by Brian Eno.
 As Robertson developed the chord sequence, Lanois surreptitiously recorded him and superimposed his storytelling on top.
+Robertson said that he did not originally plan on recording the song with a spoken word delivery.
+Sam Llanas of the BoDeans was responsible for the response vocal.

-Cash Box called it a "masterful cut" that "generates a powerful vision of steamy life in a more primitive phase, on a river from soul of Louisiana, or the Nile, or the mortal soul" and is "done with spoken word and a chant-like vocal and poetic lyrics that speak with a novelist's tongue and the heart of Huckleberry."
+In the United Kingdom, "Somewhere Down the Crazy River" was released by Geffen Records on June 27, 1988 with "Broken Arrow" as the B-side of all editions and the twelve-inch single featuring the song "Tailgate".

 Music video

-Martin Scorsese directed a music video for the song (his second after directing the video for Michael Jackson's song "Bad"), featuring Robertson, Maria McKee, and Sam Llanas (credited as Sammy BoDean).
-Steve Spears of Tampa Bay Times noted in his review that "things get pretty steamy near the end of the video for Robertson and McKee as the two seem to take method acting seriously".
+Martin Scorsese directed a music video for the song, with Bob Jason and Amanda Temple handling the production through Limelight Films.
+The music video was filmed at Silvercup Studios in Queens.
+Steve Spears of the Tampa Bay Times said in his review that "things get pretty steamy near the end of the video for Robertson and [Maria] McKee as the two seem to take method acting seriously".